Zandian1/zandian1.github.io/JavaProjects.md

   <i>Source code for <a                           href="https://raw.githubusercontent.com/Zandian1/Repository/master/Java/Clock%20Timer/src/com/company/BoundedCounter.java">BoundedCounter.java</a></i><br><br>

-  The Clock Timer is basically a counting script starting from 0 and looping at 23:59:59 - This code uses two classes in order   to run.
-The times 23, 59, 59 have been bounded as the upper limit before it calls the second class to increase the next       integer (second->minute->).<br>
+  The Clock Timer is a timing script starting from 0 and looping at 23:59:59 - This code uses two classes in order   to run.
+The times 23, 59, 59 have been bounded as the upper limit before it calls the second class to increase the next       integer (second->minute->hour).<br>

   After it reaches the maximum time of 23:59:59 resets back to 0 to start the loop again.
 This uses the Java method "sleep"     while looping/counting up, set at 1,000 milliseconds for the code to maintain 1 second intervals.<br><br>
   <img src="https://user-images.githubusercontent.com/59313072/72336699-05d26b00-370d-11ea-8022-6dab29e0fbfa.png" alt="Start">